mrbandler/FsFirestore/README.md

 // you can use these features. let docId = address.Id // => "POTUS-address""
 let collectionId = address.CollectionId // => "addresses""

+// --- or to check if a document exists ---

+// Let's retrieve a document snapshot. let addressSnap = documentSnapshot "addresses" "POTUS-address"

+// Then you can check if a snapshot exists. let exists = addressSnap.Exists // => true, false

 ```

 #### Querying Documents